bryanedds/Nu/README.md

 License TL;DR: The code in this repository is free and open source, but the art (images, music, sound effects, etc.) is not.

+## <a name="coc"></a> Code of Conduct
+This project adheres to No Code of Conduct.
+We are all adults.
+We accept everyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.